akrishna77/QSettlers/QSettlers/index.md

 As shown in the diagram above, we have to define what our 'state' really is as well as the possible actions to take in that state.
 The amount of information available to the agent and the possible actions depend on which environment the game is in: negotiation or building.
 Thus, we created two DQNs that will handle negotiation and building respectively.

 For each DQN, we have to define what a 'state' is as a feature vector.
-In Settlers of Catan there are a huge amount of features in a game state: what buildings each player has, where these buildings are, what the terrain is like, how many points each player has, and many more.
+In Settlers of Catan, there are a huge number of features in a game state: what buildings each player has, where these buildings are, what the terrain is like, how many points each player has, and many more.
 We elected not to use every single feature in a state representation as the network would require more training time to learn which are relevant and which are not.
 By using prior knowledge and only providing relevant features to the network, we hypothesize training to be more efficient.
-The diagrams below show our constructed feature vector for our network:
+The diagrams below show our constructed feature vectors for each network:

 | ![Trade DQN Diagram](assets/img/trade_nn.png)|
 |:--:|